Stock futures trade higher ahead of retail sales, Fed decision

 CLICK HERE TO READ MORE ON FOX BUSINESS

-In other trading, benchmark U.S. crude oil added 4 cents to 47.65 per barrel in electronic trading on the New York Mercantile Exchange.
+In other trading, benchmark U.S. crude oil added 5 cents to 47.67 per barrel in electronic trading on the New York Mercantile Exchange.
 It rose 63 cents on Tuesday to $47.62.
-Brent crude, the international standard, gained 1 cent, to $50.78 per barrel.
+Brent crude, the international standard, gained 2 cents, to $50.78 per barrel.

 The Associated Press contributed to this report.